-The ranger sergeant taps his fingers on the desk, then looks at Gale.
+The sergeant taps his fingers on the desk, then looks at Gale.
 “Call everyone in.
 If something goes wrong, I want to make sure we’re ready to handle it.”
-She nods and leaves, and he turns to Blue.
+She nods, and he turns to Blue.
 “Go ahead.
 If he can make more goggles for us I’d appreciate it, and if he can’t come himself—”

 “A new phenomenon like this, possibly a new pokemon?”
 Red grins.
 “He’ll be here.”

 “—well, then I want to be able to provide him with as much info as we can.
-Tell Aimi to watch the door.”
+Gale, tell Aimi to watch the door.”

 They go upstairs, and Red uses the downtime to visit the washroom, feeling nervous flutters in his stomach at the idea of what might be waiting for them at the top of the tower.
 Little by little the excitement gets dwarfed by something else: the memory of the casino, of being trapped in rubble, in pain while people died and fought around him…